In this guide

 - How do spreads affect the return calculation?

-- Modify your actual entry price by incorporating half the spread width.
-Should YES display bid=0.38, ask=0.42, your realistic entry point approximates 0.42 rather than 0.40.
+- Incorporate the spread into your effective entry cost by adding half its width.
+When YES trades at bid=0.38, ask=0.42, your realistic entry point is approximately 0.42 rather than 0.40.